acentswap/docs2-wiki/products/pancakeswap-exchange/liquidity-guide.md

 You can easily trade for any tokens you need.
 Visit our [How to Trade on AcentSwap](https://docs.pancakeswap.finance/get-started/trade-guide) guide if you need to.

-In this example, we will add liquidity using BNB and ADE.\
+In this example, we will add liquidity using ACE and ADE.\
 ****

 1\.
 Visit the [Liquidity page](https://exchange.pancakeswap.finance/#/pool).